-Project engineers bear responsibility for any technical calculations that are not provided by other specialty engineers on a project.
+Project engineers bear responsibility for any technical calculations that are not provided by other specialists.
 These calculations vary and may include beam, pipe, equipment, and various other sizing requirements.
-Project engineers also have chief responsibility for client specification reviews and compliance with regulatory standards.
-These regulatory requirements include, but are not limited to: NEC code, ANSI standards, OSHA requirements, state and local building laws, and environmental regulations.
+These engineers also have chief responsibility for client specification reviews and compliance with regulatory standards.
+These regulatory requirements include NEC code, ANSI standards, OSHA requirements, state and local building laws, and environmental regulations.

 Software Packages Used